For eligible students, SSS provides specific programs and services to create a successful college experience.

 C.G., Criminal Justice and Spanish major

 The SSS program is authorized to provide some direct financial assistance to qualified students.
 To receive this grant aid, students must be current participants in the program of freshman or sophomore standing who are receiving federal Pell Grants.
 In addition, the program requires that Grant Aid recipients meet a GPA standard and attend program activities.
-For further information, contact the SSS Director.
+For further information, contact the SSS Director, Joy Coates.

 Graduate School Preparation

 Each fall, the SSS program offers a one-credit course, GEN 260, for qualified students interested in pursuing graduate school.
 Topics addressed in this course include graduate program options, admission requirements, application procedures, personal essay statements, professional references, financial resources, and graduate exam preparation.
 Campus visits to nearby graduate school programs are also provided for participants.
-For further information, contact the SSS Career Development Coordinator.
+For further information, contact the SSS Academic Advising Coordinator, Rochelle Hoffman.

 "I have been greatly encouraged and supported in my pursuit for graduate schools by receiving tips on how to apply and also receiving remarkable recommendations to supplement my applications."